firecmsco/firecms/website/blog/2023-05-28-why_react_cms.md

 A React-based headless CMS allows content creators to customize their editorial workflows to suit their requirements better.
-Custom content types, taxonomies, and metadata can all be seamlessly managed and edited, ultimately fostering a more efficient and tailored approach to content creation.
+Custom content types, taxonomies, and metadata can all be managed and edited, ultimately fostering a more efficient and tailored approach to content creation.

 ### 3. API-driven Content Delivery